My 21st Birthday Staycation

 I’m happy to say the orang-utans did not disappoint!
 They’re very cheeky creatures and smart too.
 I enjoyed watching them eat and play while their keeper gave a talk about these wonderful animals.

-Of course the orang-utans weren’t the only species we saw, they were simply my favourite.
+Of course, the orang-utans weren’t the only species we saw, they were simply my favourite.
 We also watched the chimpanzees and smaller monkeys playing around in their enclosures.
-Along with a recent edition to the centre, a golden cheeked gibbon who happened to be called Kim(!).
+Along with a recent addition to the centre, a golden-cheeked gibbon who happened to be called Kim(!).
 Coincidence? 😉

 I had a lovely 21st birthday, thanks to my mum and auntie for coming along with me.